 March is Women’s History month, and though we have come a long way in terms of women’s rights and equality, there are still major inequalities, especially financially.
 When it comes to retirement, many women simply aren’t prepared.
 The U.S. Department of Labor notes that women are more likely to work jobs that don’t qualify for retirement plans, and also more likely to interrupt their careers to tend to family.
-But with women having longer life expectancies, they need to be sure to have enough money put away for retirement.
+But with women having longer life expectancies, our credit counseling advice for them to be sure to have enough money put away for retirement.

 Of the 62 million wage and salaried women in the U.S., 45 percent have contributed to their retirement plan.
 That leaves 55 percent of women unprepared for the future.
 With women earning less over a lifetime than men do, they need to be able to protect their financial futures.
 A 2012 Government Accountability Office report states that 12 percent of elderly women are living in poverty, compared to 7 percent of men.
 For divorced elderly women, the poverty rate is a scary 21 percent.